The Urban Orchardist nursery is open for the fall planting season.

 Use the Nursery drop-down menu at the top of the page to browse my catalogue, or read below for key information about how I operate.

 My nursery is in zone 5b, just north of Guelph, Ontario.
 If you are planting in a significantly colder area (zone 4b or colder), or in a very exposed site, it may be best to plant in spring rather than fall.
-The trees will be better prepared for your winter after two seasons of growth.
+The trees will be better prepared for your winter after a season of growth in your bioregion.
 Contact me if you are unsure.

 Also, any order can be held until spring; just send me a note after purchase.

-You can pay either at the time of ordering with an e-transfer or credit card, or, if you are local, you can pay at the time of pick-up/drop-off with cash or cheque.
-E-transfers are great for a small business like ours because credit cards take a 3% cut, but please use whatever method works best for you.
+You can pay either at the time of ordering with an e-transfer or credit card, or, if you are local, you can pay at the time of pick-up with cash or cheque.
+E-transfers are great for a small business like mine because credit cards take a 3% cut, but please use whatever method works best for you.

 Buy 5+ trees, get 5% off.
 Buy 10+ trees, get 10% off.
 Interested in more?
 Contact Matt@TheUrbanOrchardist.com to discuss.

-- Pickup/delivery will be later in November once the trees are fully dormant.
-I will contact you with details.
+- Pickup/delivery is in either November, or late-March/early-April, once the trees are fully dormant.

 - If possible, picking up yourself is the cheapest option (its free).
 I organize pick-up days at Ignatius Farm just north of Guelph, where my nursery is located.